sblauth/cashocs/docs/source/demos/optimal_control/doc_config.rst

 configparser module <https://docs.python.org/3/library/configparser.html>`_.
 In particular, the order of the entries in each section is arbitrary.

-Moreover, we remark that CASHOCS has a default behavior for almost all of these parameters, which is triggered when they are **NOT** specified in the config file, and we will discuss this behavior for each parameter in this tutorial.
+Moreover, we remark that cashocs has a default behavior for almost all of these parameters, which is triggered when they are **NOT** specified in the config file, and we will discuss this behavior for each parameter in this tutorial.
 A summary of all parameters as well as their default values